 What Kind of Smart Home Devices Did People Buy during COVID-19 Times?

-“Household spread” is one of the most common paths to a COVID-19 infection, some smart home devices come with special features that could help protect people against the spread of COVID-19 and make homes safer.
+“Household spread” is one of the most common paths to a COVID-19 infection, appliances come with special features that could help protect people against the spread of COVID-19 and make homes safer.
 For instance, smart speakers can help people to prevent cross-contamination among family members by controlling home devices via voice without touching common switches.
-According to the research data, smart speakers were at the top of the list of smart home devices that people purchased, in addition to smart lightings, video doorbells, smart thermostats, and security cameras.
+According to the research data, smart speakers were at the top of the list of smart home devices that people purchased, in addition to smart lighting, video doorbells, smart thermostats, and security cameras.

-- Smart Lighting: Light switches are one of the most frequently touched objects in a home, but by using smart lightings, homeowners can avoid touching more surfaces and possibly spread the virus.
-Additionally, smart lightings are energy-saving and create a more comfortable and relaxed home environment.
+- Smart Lighting: Light switches are one of the most frequently touched objects in a home, but by using smart lighting, homeowners can avoid touching more surfaces and possibly spreading the virus.
+Additionally, smart lighting is energy-saving and creates a more comfortable and relaxed home environment.